 Janet is a past member of the corporate board of Hunter Industries and is experienced in all facets of management and administration of a business organization.
 She has over 40 years volunteer and professional experience.
-She currently serves as immediate past president of the National Alliance on Mental Illness for Washington State, a long time Trustee of Midway University in Kentucky and a member of the advisory board for the Devereux Pocono Center in Pennsylvania, a long-term living facility for adults with cognitive and psychiatric disorders.
-She recently finished terms which included chair and other leadership assignments at the Riverview School on Cape Cod and the Jackie Robinson family YMCA in the inner city of San Diego.
-Her experience includes more than three decades working at the local and national levels of the AFS High School Exchange student program She is a third-generation Washington native who attended Whitman College, graduated from the Univesity of Maryland and later taught elementary school.
+She is a past president of the National Alliance on Mental Illness for Washington State and a long time Trustee of Midway University in Kentucky.
+She is a Trustee Emerita of the Riverview School on Cape Cod and served on the Board of Advisors of the Jackie Robinson family YMCA in the inner city of San Diego.
+Her experience includes more than three decades working at the local and national levels of the AFS High School Exchange student program.
+She is a third-generation Washington native who attended Whitman College, graduated from the University of Maryland and later taught elementary school.
 She and her husband of more than 50 years raised 4 children from infancy and became the guardians of a 16-year-old girl in 2004.

 Wayne received a bachelor’s degree in Business Administration from the University of Washington and his Master’s in Business Administration from the Wharton School of Business.
 Connect with Wayne on LinkedIn.